Semiclassical analysis and the Agmon-Finsler metric for discrete Schr\"odinger operators: Introduction

-where $ds$ is the length of the standard metric on $\RR$.
-This coincides with our metric with $d=1$.
-They also discussed the one-dimensional discrete Schr\"{o}dinger operator case of Theorem~\ref{thm-min} using this metric.
-Our general strategy of the proof of Theorem~\ref{thm-min} is the same as Dimassi-Sj\"{o}strand~\cite[Section~3]{DS}.
-We need some modifications since we work with Finsler metric.
+We note that the viewpoint of microlocal analysis on the torus for discrete Schr\"{o}dinger operators is also discussed in the context of long-range scattering theory (see~\cite{N2}~\cite{T}).

-In Section 2, we recall basic facts about the microlocal analysis on the torus and prove Theorem~\ref{thm-1}.
+In Section 2, we recall basic facts about the microlocal analysis on the torus and present the Weyl law.
 In Section 3, we discuss the Agmon-Finsler metric for discrete Schr\"{o}dinger operators and prove Theorem~\ref{thm-2}.
-In Section 4, we discuss approximate eigenfunctions near a nondegenerate potential minimum and prove Theorem~\ref{thm-min}.
-In the appendix, we prove the Agmon estimate for (non-semiclassical) discrete Schr\"{o}dinger operators and the optimality of this estimate.
+In Section~3, we prove the Agmon estimate for non-semiclassical discrete Schr\"{o}dinger operators and the optimality of this estimate.